Ultimate Table Tennis

-Ultimate Table Tennis is a professional level table tennis league in India.
-Launched in 2017, it consists of 8 teams.
-The league is held by Table Tennis Federation of India.
-The current champions are Goa Challengers who defeated Dabang Delhi TTC in the 2024 finals.
+Ultimate Table Tennis(UTT), officially known as Butterfly Ultimate Table Tennis for sponsorship reasons, is a professional level table tennis league in India.
+Launched in 2017, it consists of 7 teams.
+The league is under the auspices of Table Tennis Federation of India.
+The current champions (2025) are U Mumba TT who defeated Jaipur Patriots in the 2025 finals.

 Falcons TTC won the first season with a 14–9 score against Shazé Challengers.
 Dabang Delhi TTC won the second season with a 11–7 result against defending champs Falcons TTC.
 Chennai Lions won their season three victory with an 8–1 score against defending champions Dabang Delhi TTC.
 Season four saw Goa Challengers winning with an 8–7 game against defenders Chennai Lions.
 Goa Challengers defended their title with an 8–2 win over Dabang Delhi TTC in season 5.

 Format

-A tie is an encounter between 2 teams and consists of 9 matches.
+A tie is an encounter between 2 teams and consists of 5 matches.
 Every match consists of three games.
 Every game is played up to eleven points.
 The team, that have won the most games of a tie is the winner.